elmersson/Twitter-UI/README.md

 - Clone or download the repo
 - `npm i` to install dependencies
-- `npm start` to run teh development server
+- `npm start` to run the development server

 Run the app on a simulator: